BBNaija 2022 finale: Phyna emerges winner of season 7 edition

 She will be going home with the sum of N100 million prize, with N50 million of it in prize money and the rest as gifts from the show sponsors.

-While Phynna emerged winner of the reality TV show, Bryann was the second runner-up, and Bella was the third runner-up.
+While Phynna emerged winner of the reality TV show, Bryann was the first runner-up.

 See how fans voted below: